codename-rainier/website/_publications/1p_CV_AT.md

 ---

-My Resume as an Automotive Technician (Includes some of the rebuild work I've done)
+My Resume as an Automotive Technician (Includes some of the rebuild work I've done) - Still A Work In Progress